NSHipster/articles/_posts/2012-10-08-at-compiler-directives.md

 framework: N/A
 rating: 8.7
 published: true
-description: "If we were to go code-watching for the elusive Objective-C species, what would we look for?
+description: "If we were to go code-watching for Objective-C, what would we look for?
 Square brackets, ridiculously-long method names, and <tt>@</tt>'s. \"at\" sign compiler directives are as central to understanding Objective-C's gestalt as its ancestry and underlying mechanisms.
 It's the sugary glue that allows Objective-C to be such a powerful, expressive language, and yet still compile all the way down to C."
 ---

-Birdwatchers refer to it as (and I swear I'm not making this up) ["Jizz"][1]: those indefineable characteristics unique to a particular kind of thing.
+Birdwatchers refer to it as (and I swear I'm not making this up) ["Jizz"][1]: those indefinable characteristics unique to a particular kind of thing.

 This term can be appropriated to describe how seasoned individuals might distinguish [Rust](http://www.rust-lang.org) from [Go](http://golang.org), or [Ruby](http://www.ruby-lang.org) from [Elixer](http://elixir-lang.org) at a glance.